Dry Brining, Easier And Less Wasteful Than Wet Brining

 The thicker the cut the longer it takes for the salt to move to the center, so you want to start the process earlier.
 For bigger cuts of meat like prime rib, the same ratio, about 1/2 teaspoon of kosher salt per pound of meat.
 Wrap in plastic and refrigerate 12 to 48 hours.

 For chicken and turkey

 Rubs are aromatic and savory spice and herb mixes that are applied to meats to flavor them.
 Most contain salt which can help pull the flavorings into the meat.
-Like dry brines, they should be applied hours in advance of cooking.
-Click here to read more about the Zen of Rubs.
+So put them on well in advance.
+The salt will penetrate deep.
+The other stuff does not penetrate more than a fraction of an inch.
+Click here to read more about the Science of Rubs.